MrTurtles/FiveM-Client-Dumper/README.md

 1. Make sure that the latest version of [JRE 64 bits] (https://www.oracle.com/java/technologies/javase-jre8-downloads.html) is installed.
 2. Download the files from the [RELEASES] page (https://github.com/MrTurtles/FiveM-Client-Dumper/releases/tag/1.0.21).
 2. Open FiveM and join the server whose client-side you want to obtain.

-If the server address is a domain like: lifetimeroleplay.com follow this step:
-2a. open command prompt and enter command: "ping lifetimeroleplay.com" and copy the output IP address.
+2a.
+If the server address is a domain like: lifetimeroleplay.com open command prompt and enter command: "ping lifetimeroleplay.com" and copy the output IP address.

-Optional (RedEngine REQUIRED):
 2b.
-Open RedEngine "Insert" or "F11" and go to executor 2c.
+Optional (RedEngine REQUIRED): Open RedEngine "Insert" or "F11" and go to executor 2c.
 Enter this command in exec : print("IP: " ..
 GetCurrentServerEndpoint())
 3. Run dumper.bat and enter IP and Port
 4. Wait for the program to finish running.